What Do GNNs Actually Learn? Towards Understanding their Representations: Introduction

 Graphs arise naturally in a wide variety of domains such as in bio- and chemo-informatics~\cite{stokes2020deep}, in social network analysis~\cite{easley2010networks} and in information sciences~\cite{hogan2021knowledge}.
 There is thus a need for machine learning algorithms that can operate on graph-structured data, \ie algorithms that can exploit both the information encoded in the graph structure but also the information contained in the node and edge features.
 Recently, graph neural networks (GNNs) emerged as a very promising method for learning on graphs, and have driven the rapid progress in the field of graph representation learning~\cite{wu2020comprehensive}.

 Even though different types of GNNs were proposed in the past years, message passing models undoubtedly seem like a natural approach to the problem.
-These models, known as message passing neural networks (MPNNs)~\cite{gilmer2017neural} employ a message passing (or neighborhood aggregation) procedure where each node aggregates the representations of its neighbors along with its own representation to produce new updated representations.
+These models, known as message passing neural networks (MPNNs)~\cite{gilmer2017neural}, employ a message passing (or neighborhood aggregation) procedure where each node aggregates the representations of its neighbors along with its own representation to produce new updated representations.
 For graph-related tasks, MPNNs usually apply some permutation invariant readout function to the node representations to produce a representation for the entire graph.
 The family of MPNNs has been studied a lot in the past few years, and there are now available dozens of instances of this family of models.
 A lot of work has focused on investigating the expressive power of those models.
 It was recently shown that standard MPNNs are at most as powerful as the Weisfeiler-Leman algorithm in terms of distinguishing non-isomorphic graphs~\cite{xu2019how,morris2019weisfeiler}.

 The recent success of GNNs put graph kernels, another approach for graph–based machine learning, into the shade.
-Unlike GNNs, graph kernels generate representations (implicit or explicit) that consist of substructures of graphs.
+Unlike GNNs, graph kernels generate representations (implicit or explicit) that typically capture some substructure of graphs~\cite{nikolentzos2021graph}.
 Such substructures include random walks~\cite{kashima2003marginalized,gartner2003graph}, shortest paths~\cite{borgwardt2005shortest} and subgraphs~\cite{shervashidze2009efficient,kriege2012subgraph}.
-Therefore, the properties and the graph representations produced by graph kernels are fully-understood.
+Therefore, the properties and the graph representations produced by most graph kernels are fully-understood.
 This is not however the case for MPNNs since, despite the great activity in the field, still little is known about the properties of graphs that are captured in the representations learned by those models.